Here are a few things that keep me grounded.

 Debugging Dough

-Sunday mornings are usually covered in flour.
-Baking with my boyfriend is my favorite way to disconnect from the screen.
-We’re currently obsessed with tiramisu and pound cake.
+Every other Sunday, you'll usually find me baking.
+My husband and I are currently obsessed with tiramisu and pound cake.
 It’s messy, it’s loud, and it’s the best part of my week.

-I love the challenge of construction, such as understanding how pieces fit together to make a garment flow.
+I love understanding how garments are constructed and how individual pieces come together to create movement and structure.
 I really enjoy modifying thrifted dresses to give them a new life.
-It teaches me patience in a way that coding never could.
+It teaches me patience in a completely different way.
 (Currently searching for a repair shop for my beloved, broken machine!)

 "What does the constant birth of new brands reveal about the conditions under which brands can survive?"